 |300 – 579||Poor||16%|

 |580 – 669||Fair||17%|

 822 Credit Score Credit Card & Loan Options

-Lenders are most attracted to borrowers with credit scores in the 822 range.
-With a score of 822, your focus should be maintaining your credit status to make sure you continue to get the best interest rates available.
+Borrowers with credit scores in the Exceptional range tend to be the most appealing to lenders.
+With a credit score of 822, you should focus on maintaining your credit status to ensure that you continue to receive the best interest rates and loan terms available.

 Can you get a credit card with an 822 credit score?

 Credit card applicants with a credit score in this range should have no issues getting approved for any credit card they want.
 However, remember to always make your monthly payments on time and keep your balance below 30% of your credit limit.

 Can you get a personal loan with a credit score of 822?

 Most lenders will approve you for a personal loan with an 822 credit score.
 In fact, you will likely qualify for the best interest rates available.
 However, keep in mind that your credit score is just one factor that lenders consider when deciding whether to approve your loan application.
 Other factors, such as your income, debt-to-income ratio, and employment history, may also come into play.

 See Also: 12 Best Personal Loans for Good Credit